 - Then argue in your own words why the above diagram does or does not represent a model in Morgan's sense.

 Using the texts discussed, explain in detail how law functions as "law in action".

 Then, considering your own explanation, critically comment on whether vigilante justice can offer an effective and constitutional alternative to the legally organized enforcement procedure. (approx. 3 pages)

-One problem with examining learning objectives of a higher order is that this is best done with open-ended questions - which leads to a considerable correction effort, especially for larger groups.
-The preparation of a sample solution or rubrics helps to minimize the effort.
-If several people correct the exam, these measures can reduce subjectivity.
+One problem with assessing higher-order learning objectives is that this is best done with open-ended questions - which leads to a considerable correction effort, especially for larger groups.
+Preparing a sample solution or rubrics helps to minimise the effort.
+If several people correct the exam, these measures can also reduce subjectivity.

-Let your students know in advance what you expect of them - Remote Take Home exams are new to students as well.
+Let your students know in advance what you expect of them.
 Hence, it is helpful to predefine as much as possible.